 The sensor can be mounted and powered in air and water.
-Briskly rubbing the pins of the sensor will show changes in values in the speed.
+Briskly rubbing the face of the sensor will show changes in values in the speed.
 It is very important that the sensor is mounted in the correct orientation, (especially single axis units).
 In a tank, the arrows should point forward.
-On a ball valve, the flat area should point port.
+On a ball valve, the flat area should point on the port side.